socialsoftware/mono2micro/README.md

 Tools to migrate a monolith to a microservices architecture, focusing on microservices identification, where the set of identified microservices minimizes the number of system transactions (microservices) associated with a business transaction, aiming to control introduction of relaxed consistency in the system.

-Currently implemented for systems that use the FénixFramework ORM and Spring-Boot, but can be generalized for any monolith technology.
+Currently implemented for Spring-Boot monoliths that use FenixFramework and Spring Data ORMs.

 ### Pre-Requisites